kserve/website/docs/modelserving/v1beta1/llm/huggingface/multi-node/README.md

 Using the multi-node feature likely indicates that you are trying to deploy a very large model.
 In such cases, you should consider increasing the `initialDelaySeconds` for the `livenessProbe`, `readinessProbe`, and `startupProbe`.
 The default values may not be suitable for your specific needs.

-You can set this in ServingRuntime.
+You can set StartupProbe in ServingRuntime for your own situation.
 ~~~
 ..
-      livenessProbe:
+      startupProbe:
-        failureThreshold: 2
+        failureThreshold: 40
-        periodSeconds: 10
+        periodSeconds: 30
         successThreshold: 1
-        timeoutSeconds: 5
+        timeoutSeconds: 30
-        initialDelaySeconds: 10
+        initialDelaySeconds: 20
 ..
 ~~~